bitcoinhodler/glacier/docs/_docs/index.md

 ### Glacier vs. Hardware Wallets

 Many people who choose
-self-managed storage (as opposed to an online storage service) use “hardware wallets” such as the
+self-managed storage (as opposed to an online storage service) use "hardware wallets" such as the
 [Trezor](https://trezor.io/){: target="_blank" ._},
 [Ledger](https://www.ledgerwallet.com/){: target="_blank" ._},
 and [KeepKey](https://www.keepkey.com/){: target="_blank" ._}
 to store their bitcoins.
-While these are great products that provide strong security, Glacier is intended to offer an even higher level of protection than today’s hardware wallets can provide.
+While these are great products that provide strong security, Glacier is intended to offer an even higher level of protection than today's hardware wallets can provide.

 The primary security consideration is that all hardware wallets today operate via a physical USB link to a regular computer.
-While they employ extensive safeguards to prevent any sensitive data (such as private keys) from being transmitted over this connection, it’s possible that an undiscovered vulnerability could be exploited by malware to steal private keys from the device.
+While they employ extensive safeguards to prevent any sensitive data (such as private keys) from being transmitted over this connection, it's possible that an undiscovered vulnerability could be exploited by malware to steal private keys from the device.

-For details on this and other security considerations, see the “No Hardware Wallets” section of the
+For details on this and other security considerations, see the "No Hardware Wallets" section of the
 [Glacier design document](https://glacierprotocol.org/releases/Glacier%20Design%20Document%20v0.9%20Beta.pdf).

 As with online multisig
 vaults, many people do use hardware wallets to store sizeable amounts of money.
-We personally recommend Glacier for large investments, but ultimately it’s a personal decision based on your risk tolerance and costs you’re willing to pay (in money and time) for security.
+We personally recommend Glacier for large investments, but ultimately it's a personal decision based on your risk tolerance and costs you're willing to pay (in money and time) for security.